 Bullying is at its worst in middle school.
 The percent of middle schools that reported bullying problems is 44 percent.
 While 20 percent of high schools reported bullying problems and 20 percent of elementary schools reported bullying problems.

-According to the most recent statistics by the Bureau of Justice Statistics, US Department of Health and Human Services, Cyberbullying Research Center, bullying continues to plague all our schools, evident by cyberbullying statistics 2013.
+According to the most recent statistics by the Bureau of Justice Statistics, US Department of Health and Human Services, Cyberbullying Research Center, bullying continues to plague all our schools.

-In October 2013, data related to cyberbullying facts collected from about 400 students at one middle school (ages ranged from 11-14) in the Midwest.
+In October 2013, data collected from about 400 students at one middle school (ages ranged from 11-14) in the Midwest.
 Cyber Bullying statistics show:

 20 percent of U.S. students in grades 9-12 reportedly have experienced bullying, while 28 percent of students in grades 6-12 report the same.
 Experts agree that most incidences of bullying occur during middle school.